-In this section, we study several specializations of the complementary multiple zeta function, which correspond to some specific choices for the sequence $\{z_{k}\}$.
+In this section, we study several special cases of the complementary multiple zeta function, which correspond to some specific choices for the sequence $\{z_{k}\}$.
 In what follows, the \textbf{Hurwitz zeta function} is denoted as

-in order to avoid the confusion with the MZV of depth 2
+in order to avoid the confusion with the MZV of depth 2,